-Management is nominating six individuals to the Board, all of whom are current directors of the Company.
-The Board is currently comprised of six directors; Alan J. Stephens, Michael Philpot, Gordon J. Fretwell, Colin Kinley, Mike Haworth and Roderick J. Webster.
-The Guidelines suggest that the board of directors of every reporting issuer should be constituted with a majority of individuals who qualify as "independent".
-A director is independent if he or she has no direct or indirect "material relationship" with the Company.
-Of the proposed nominees of the Company, Roderick J. Webster are considered by the board to be "independent" and Alan J. Stephens and Michael Philpot are management directors and are considered to be "non-independent" within the meaning of National Instrument 52-110- Audit Committees.
+Management is nominating five individuals to the Board, all of whom are current directors of the Company.
+The Board is currently comprised of five directors; Alan J. Stephens, Gordon J. Fretwell, Colin Kinley, Mike Haworth and Roderick J. Webster.
+The board of directors of every reporting issuer should be constituted with a majority of individuals who qualify as "independent".
+Of the proposed nominees of the Company, Gordon J. Fretwell, Colin Kinley, Michael Haworth and Roderick J. Webster are considered by the Board to be "independent" and Alan J. Stephens is considered to be a management director and is considered to be "non-independent" within the meaning of National Instrument 52-110-Audit Committees.